nkhi/adorn-your-acorn/README.md

     </div>
 </div>

-**Step 1:** Drag the squirrels above into your bookmarks bar and click on the Copy button **Step 2:** Log into [Acorn](https://www.acorn.utoronto.ca/) and navigate to the [Academic History](https://acorn.utoronto.ca/sws/#/history/academic) page
+**Step 1:** Drag the squirrels above into your bookmarks bar and click on the Copy button
+**Step 2:** Log into [Acorn](https://www.acorn.utoronto.ca/) and navigate to the [Academic History](https://acorn.utoronto.ca/sws/#/history/academic) page
 **Step 3:** Toggle *Complete Academic History* to load your full transcript
 **Step 4:** Click the squirrels!
 They'll clean up the page.
-**Step 5:** Hit `F12` to open the Developer Tools.
-Click the Console tab at the top, and paste the code you copied.
-This may take a while, please be patient.
+**Step 5:** Hit `F12`, click on the Console tab at the top, and paste the code you copied.
+This part might take a while, please be patient.
 Click enter once it responds.

 ## 🧙‍♂️ Before & After